arc80/plywood/base/docs/QuickStart/index.md

     $ cmake -DPRESET=vs2022 -P Setup.cmake

-This command will generate a build system for PlyTool, build PlyTool, then run PlyTool to generate code used by Plywood's reflection system.
+This command will generate a build system for Crowbar, build Crowbar, then run Crowbar to generate code used by Plywood's reflection system.
 The entire process should take about 30 seconds to complete.
-Once it's finished, there will be a new executable `plytool` (or `plytool.exe` on Windows) in the workspace root.
+Once it's finished, there will be a new executable `crowbar` (or `crowbar.exe` on Windows) in the workspace root.

 To familiarize yourself further with Plywood, try building and running the [Hello World](HelloWorld) sample next!